 -

-Choose PCP if you may want to own the car later or want more flexibility.
+Choose PCP if you might want to buy the car later.

 -

-Choose HP if you want to eventually own the car and are happy with higher payments.
+Choose HP if you plan to keep the car long-term and prefer full ownership.

-If your goal is to drive a new car without long-term commitment, consider car leasing through a personal car hire lease.
+If your goal is to drive a new car with no long-term commitment, personal car leasing through PCH might be your best match.

-PCH is leasing with no option to buy, while PCP gives you the choice to buy the car at the end via a balloon payment.
+PCH is car leasing with no option to buy.
+PCP lets you buy the car later by paying the balloon amount.

 Yes, many electric lease car deals in the UK are offered through PCH agreements.